Identifying the best charities isn't easy.

 Imagine you've set aside $100 to donate towards your favorite cause.
 You want it to end up with the best organization—one that will put it to its greatest possible use—but are overwhelmed by the vast number of charities to choose from.
 You realize you'd have to spend hours reviewing mission statements, financial reports, and other resources to feel confident you'd found the right one, and you don't have that kind of time.

 Our company's central purpose is to make high impact charitable contributions for eight of our favorite causes:

 We work hard to identify the most efficient, effective, and ethical charities serving each one, and put our knowledge into action by contributing to one per cause every month.
-How does this help you?
-Well, if your favorite cause is among those we serve, you can piggyback on our research and donate your money to us, not a charity, with a request that it be used to support our next contribution for your cause.
-Thanks to our tax situation, your $100 gift would enable us to add not just $100, but $130, to our next contribution for the cause you select.
+So, if your favorite cause is among those we serve, you can piggyback on our research by donating your money to us, not a charity, with a request that it be used to support our next contribution for your cause.
+Even better, thanks to our tax situation, your $100 gift would enable us to add not just $100, but $130, to our next contribution for the cause you select.